mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 ## 4.2 Align the *Snp*-ID in the GTEx data with corresponding rs-ID.

-Since the data you downloaded is not in format to extract GWAS summary data using TwoSampleMR package, you need to get it in their format and you need to align the variant_id with rs-ID using the GRCh37 build.
-For this, you need to download the *Snps* annotation file from GTEx, since the TwoSampleMR package will be used to extract outcome dataset and this package requires you to have the *Snps* in the rs-ID format of the GRCh37 version.
+Since the data you downloaded is not in format to extract GWAS summary data using **TwoSampleMR Package**, you need to get it in their format and you need to align the variant_id with rs-ID using the GRCh37 build.
+For this, you need to download the *Snps* annotation file from GTEx.
 This file can be found in the *Reference* section and has the description : *Lookup table for all variants genotyped in GTEx, with chromosome positions, REF and ALT alleles, RS IDs from dbSNP 151, GTEx variant IDs (constructed as chr_pos_ref_alt_build), and hg19 liftover variant ID, for all variants in release V8*.
 This should look like this:

  ![Format of annotation data from GTEx](gtex_annotation_file.png)